Mekonnenke/WebApiChallenge/README.md

 # WebApiChallenge![Capture]

-This queez app challenge is the fourth and kind of tough challenge.
+* This quizz app challenge is the fourth and a kind of tough one.
   The app require to generate multiple question.
+All questions are in the array list of the constant variable.
+* The app has around eight  functions declaration for the functionality of this app some of them use constant variable.
+* comments include for each function and arguments passed in functions.

+# how does this app work?
+th css play a vital role to make effective the css buttons as javascript does, for instance when the right answer button clickd the answer color yelow and background color become green;
+  If answer button click wrong one text become white and background color will be red.

-For the right answer it display a different answering To develope this app I have used so many internet sources.
+  To develope this app I have used so many internet sources.
-The app
+* The app